 VLAN

-In order to create a virtual LAN, the network equipment, such as routers and switches must support VLAN configuration.
-The hardware is typically configured using a software admin tool that allows the network administrator to customize the virtual network.
-The admin software can be used to assign individual ports or groups of ports on a switch to a specific VLAN.
-For example, ports 1-12 on switch #1 and ports 13-24 on switch #2 could be assigned to the same VLAN.
+To create a VLAN, a network administrator must configure the virtual network using a software admin tool.
+This software allows the administrator to assign individual ports or groups of ports on a switch to a specific VLAN.
+For example, the admin can assign ports 1-12 on switch #1 and ports 13-24 on switch #2 to the same VLAN.

-Say a company has three divisions within a single building — finance, marketing, and development.
+Say a company has three divisions within a single building — finance, marketing, and development (as shown above).
 Even if these groups are spread across several locations, VLANs can be configured for each one.
 For instance, each member of the finance team could be assigned to the "finance" network, which would not be accessible by the marketing or development teams.
 This type of configuration limits unnecessary access to confidential information and provides added security within a local area network.

 VLAN Protocols

-4,904 VLANs can be created within an Ethernet network using the 802.1Q protocol, but in most network configurations only a few VLANs are needed.
-Wireless devices can be included in a VLAN, but they must be routed through a wireless router that is connected to the LAN.
+NOTE: Wireless devices can be included in a VLAN, but they must be routed through a wireless router that is connected via Ethernet to the LAN.

 quizTest Your Knowledge